kenx00/thingsboard/README.md

 - Run and Debug
 - Open the browser to check http://localhost:8080 if can display the main page or return text error saying no static resources
   - If no static resources, in vsc terminal execute under project root

 ```bash
 Ctrl-Shift-B manually trigger java (build): Build Workspace <= this one will trigger protoc to generate those proto java
 ./build_proto.sh
 ./build.sh
 ```

-- Above build.sh step may repeat few times so to ensure no all success
+- Above build.sh step may repeat few times so to ensure all success

 ```bash
 [INFO] ------------------------------------------------------------------------
 [INFO] Reactor Summary for Thingsboard 4.0.0-SNAPSHOT: